Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 These components handle user events and can be nested to build complex user interfaces.

-This means that each component can have its own state, which can be managed independently from the rest of the application.
+This means that each component can have its state, which can be managed independently from the rest of the application.

 One of the unique features of Blazor is that it uses an event-driven programming model, which means that UI updates are automatically propagated to all clients connected to the application.